 - Both are available with matte black, chrome, or brushed nickel hinges that add a subtle flair.

 - Made of enameled wood using eco-friendly processes, these seats are durable and add beauty to your bathroom.

-- Install easily and will never loosen or slam
+- They install easily and will never loosen with use.

 Ready to Jump In?

 Here are three strategies for incorporating the mixing metals trend into your bathroom.
 There’s no “perfect” blend, so let your personality shine as you go!